 Jesus taught in front of thousands of people throughout his lifetime.
 Wherever he went, huge crowds followed him (Mark 5:24, Mark 10:1, Matthew 4:25, Matthew 8:1, Matthew 14:13).

 But not everyone that Jesus taught continued to follow him.
-Not everyone that followed him became his disciple.
+Not everyone who followed him became his disciple.
 And even within his disciples, Jesus had an inner circle—the ones he invested in the most (Mark 9:2–3).

 In The Master Plan of Evangelism, Robert E. Coleman examines Jesus’ strategy: